unxed/zip/README.md

 *   **Unix Owner Names (`0x787a`)**: Stores string user (`Uname`) and group (`Gname`) owner names.
 This complements numeric UID/GID (`0x7875`), enabling user-name-based file ownership restoration on systems where numeric IDs differ.
 *   **NTFS Security Descriptors (`0x4453`)**: Preserves raw Windows Security Descriptors (NTFS ACLs) containing OWNER, GROUP, and DACL settings.
 *   **Solid ZIP-in-ZIP Packaging**: Bundles a nested uncompressed `Store` ZIP archive as a single compressed outer entry `solid.zip`.
 This achieves maximum solid compression ratios (similar to TAR) while keeping the outer archive fully readable by standard tools.
+*   **Incremental Sync Support**: Facilitates state synchronization by storing a `.zip_dumpdir` index file within archives.
+The extractor can use this index to remove files from the destination directory that are no longer present in the backup, effectively behaving like GNU tar's incremental restore.

 ## License